pikesley/wen/README.md

 #### Wait, there's a queue in here too?

 How else would you do this?
-The [ClockWorker](https://github.com/pikesley/wen/blob/master/lib/wen/clock_worker.rb) pulls the jobs off the queue and throws them at the [Clock](https://github.com/pikesley/wen/blob/master/lib/wen/clock/clock.rb) class, which passes them to the [Neopixels](https://github.com/pikesley/wen/blob/master/lib/wen/clock/neopixels.rb) singleton, which talks to PixelPi, which actually makes the lights come on.
+The [ClockWorker](https://github.com/pikesley/wen/blob/master/lib/wen/clock_worker.rb) pulls the jobs off the queue and throws them at the [Clock](https://github.com/pikesley/wen/blob/master/lib/wen/clock/clock.rb) class, which passes them to the [Neopixels](https://github.com/pikesley/wen/blob/master/lib/wen/clock/neopixels.rb) singleton, which talks to PixelPi, which then makes the lights come on.
 I'm actually genuinely amazed at how much bullshit a 4 quid, 65x23mm computer can handle.

 ## What else?